TREASURIES-U.S. Treasury yields rise as inflation worries persist

 The U.S. dollar five years forward inflation-linked swap USIL5YF5Y=R, seen by some as a better gauge of inflation expectations due to possible distortions caused by the Fed's quantitative easing, was last at 2.357%.

-(Reporting by Herbert Lash, additional reporting by Saikat Chatterjee and Yoruk Bahceli in London; Editing by Barbara Lewis, Will Dunham and Jonathan Oatis)
+(Reporting by Herbert Lash, Additional reporting by Saikat Chatterjee and Yoruk Bahceli in London; Editing by Barbara Lewis, Will Dunham, Jonathan Oatis and Andrea Ricci)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019))